rodriguesarrais/rodriguesarrais/README.md

 <h3 align="center">Hi!
 I'm Arrais, a passionate developer from Brazil!</h3>

+## About me

+I am a software developer with a passion for technology and a constant drive to learn.
+Currently, I am honing my software development skills by applying practical knowledge in TypeScript, with React, as well as backend services with Node.js, acting as a full-stack developer.
+I have a knack for some low-level programming topics too, such as game development and computer graphics simulations.
+In these topics, i try to implement most of my code myself, as a way to learn more and keep my programming/architectural skills sharp.
+I love coding!

 <img src="https://github.com/user-attachments/assets/ae4b737c-1f99-404d-be8a-3732062ebaba" alt="hello-world" style="display: block; margin-left: auto; margin-right: auto;">

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=rodriguesarrais&label=Profile%20views&color=0e75b6&style=flat" alt="rodriguesarrais" /> </p>

-## About me...
+## TL;DR
+I'm:
 -  Always exploring new tech and developing new software.
--  Software Engineering graduate at iCEV - Instituto de Ensino Superior.
+-  Graduating in Software Engineering at iCEV - Instituto de Ensino Superior.
 -  Working as a Typescript Fullstack Developer.
 -  Currently learning more about Gamedev and Computer Graphics; using C++ and Java.